 Create test collection and test processing systems to provide capacity for screening and surveillance testing for COVID-19 at UO and its surrounding community.

-Use the results of the testing to develop strategies that local officials and university leaders can enact to suppress the spread of COVID-19 as activity and population changes occur.
+Use the results of the testing to develop strategies that local officials and university leaders can enact to reduce the spread of COVID-19 as activity and population changes occur.